 An unusual kitchari, oven cooked, slow cooked, or stove top.

 Rediscovering a wonderful ceramic oven dish with lid, it was put to use cooking another kitchari, this time made with red rice.
-Most Indian and some Asian groceries will stock it.
-Red rice is a very healthy rice – I use Matta rice from Kerala, but there are several different varieties.
+Most Indian and some Asian groceries will stock red rice.
+Red rice is a very healthy rice – I use Rosa Matta rice from Kerala, but there are several different varieties.

 This kitchari originates from Korea, but I have made it more Indian than Korean.
 It is not a traditional Indian kitchari, but is very tasty, and can be cooked on the stove top, in the oven or in a slow cooker.

 A Chilli Jam with extraordinary depth of flavours.

 This Chilli Jam is more complex and refined that many others.
 Slow, slow cooking gives it an enduring and lingering natural sweetness which is enhanced with the addition of jaggery.

 Although it is called a jam, it is not a spread.
 It is closer to a Chilli Paste.
 It is as hot as you can imagine chillies to be, and spread it on your toast at your peril.

 Who does not know the delights of pickled ginger these days?
 Ubiquitous with sushi, it is as common today as pickled beetroot.
 Come to think of it, much more common.
 In 1999, when I first made this, it was a different matter, and if you wanted pink pickled ginger, you made your own.
 Enjoy!